abhaythakurofficial/Jarvis-Chatbot-in-Streamlit/README.md

 This app is for learning & fun purposes.

-💡 Future Improvements
+💡 Future In App

-Add conversation history memory
+Add conversation history memory using st.session_state

-Support for multiple models (GPT, Mistral, Claude, etc.)
+Support for one model - mistralai/mistral-small-3.1-24b-instruct:free

-Dark/light mode toggle
+Dark/light mode toggle according to your system

 Downloadable chat transcripts